 Since your front leg is adjacent to Uke’s front leg you may find it difficult to insert your back knee leg between these other two legs.
 To accommodate this twist your hips quickly to the outside as your back knee comes forward.
 This also has the advantage of amplifying the power of the pulling and twisting motion needed to soundly root Uke on his or her nearest leg.

 This is a side drop throw.
-This is an instance of Sutemi Waza or a sacrifice technique, which in this case means that you are sacrificing your standing position in order to accomplish the throw.
-You and Uke will both be on the ground at the completion of the throw.
+This is an instance of Sutemi Waza or a sacrifice technique, which in this case means that you are sacrificing your standing position to accomplish the throw.
+You and Uke will both be on the ground after the throw.

 This throw is very commonly used in Judo, Jujitsu, and a variety of other martial arts.
 It is a very effective way to get someone to the ground.
 But the throw has two major disadvantages you must consider when using it.
 The first is that you will end up on the ground.
-The second is that your opponent is often not near you at the completion of the throw so it is not easy to immediately implement a strike, lock or controlling action.
+The second is that your opponent is often not near you after the throw so it is not easy to immediately implement a strike, lock or controlling activity.
 These two disadvantages may mean the throw is good for demonstration and sport uses, but it may be less practical (without some additional considerations) for self-defense.

 There are ways to use your head and shoulders at the earlier stages of the throw to establish better control of the opponent’s arm so you land in a position that allows immediate access to the opponent’s arm.
 Experiment with using your head and shoulder position to help control how far away the opponent lands as a result of the throw.